 How to Claim Your Exam Scores

-Students should come to the Office of the University Registrar to submit the paperwork that will allow the office to process the request for credits.
+Students should email firstname.lastname@example.org to begin the process of claiming exams for credit.
 Students who apply exam credits to the Brandeis degree may not enroll in courses here or elsewhere that are regarded as equivalent without experiencing the revocation of the exam credit.
 Course equivalents are determined by the academic departments and posted by the Office of the University Registrar.